-- i.
-To compare lists and Numpy arrays, write the two functions described below using the Python def command.
-As an example, add_two_list([1, 3, 5]) should return [3, 5, 7].
-(Hint: the Numpy version should be much shorter). - add_two_list(input_list) that adds 2 to every element in a list of numbers, and
+Example: add_two_list([1, 3, 5]) should return [3, 5, 7].
+(Hint: the Numpy version should be much shorter).

-- add_two_array(input_array) that does the same for a Numpy array. - i.
 Another difference with MATLAB is that it is possible for Numpy arrays to be one-dimensional.
-In MATLAB, the transpose of a one-dimensional row-vector is a column vector, but this is is not the case for 1D Numpy array.
+In MATLAB, the transpose of a one-dimensional row-vector is a column vector, but this is not the case for 1D Numpy array.
 Provide at least one means to convert a one-dimensional Numpy array A into a two-dimensional column vector.
-(Note: A.T-taking the transpose of a 1D row array-does not work!) - (b) Consider the following dynamical system:
+(Note: A.T-taking the transpose of a 1D row array-does not work!)

+2. Consider the following dynamical system: